 From the February 2017 issue of DRUM! | By Kurt Dahl

-Youtube is full of cover songs.
+YouTube is full of cover songs.
 From indie artists to toddlers to superstars, some of the most viewed videos on the Internet happen to be cover songs.
 Whether the video involves a rock band performing live or a six-year-old on a piano, most of these cover songs are posted without the permission of the song’s copyright holder.
 In other words, they’re posted illegally.
 Read on to know the answer to this question: Do you need permission to cover a song on youtube?

 When someone records and releases a song, you are free to do your own cover version of that song by obtaining a mechanical or “compulsory” license.
 Then, every time your cover version is sold or reproduced, you (or your record label) must pay the statutory royalty fee for that song (currently 9.1¢ per copy in the US).